 Both Paul and Keith have been leading technical discussions in the Cardinal community since the late 1980's, and the interactive forum of the internet provided the perfect vehicle for sharing and adding to our collective experiences as pilots and Cardinal owners.

 The name 'Cardinal Flyers Online' was coined in mid 1998, and the group known as CFO has continued to grow over time.
-CFO has always been an independent entity, created and maintained by Keith and Paul, without external contribution, for the benefit of Cardinal owners.
+CFO has always been an independent entity, created and maintained by Keith, Paul and Debbie (Keith's wife) without external contribution and for the benefit of Cardinal owners.

-1999 was a pivotal year for CFO, as a number of individuals held regional flyins of Cardinal owners which were organized, announced and communicated through the CFO forum.
-Over a dozen flyins were held, with attendance of over 200 Cardinals.
+1999 was a pivotal year for CFO, as a number of individuals held regional flyins of Cardinal owners which were organized, announced and communicated through the CFO digest and web page.
+Over a dozen flyins were held, with total attendance of over 200 Cardinals.
 A flyin in Paris attracted over 20 airplanes.

 In late 1999 Keith and Paul were approached by several Cardinal owners who proposed that CFO take the next step as an organization.
 They had several ideas for doing more things and having even more fun, and these ideas would take money and time committment than an unfunded, purely volunteer organization could muster.
-After some soul searching and planning, Paul and Keith decided to take the plunge and added Keith's wife Debbie to the mix as a business manager.
+After some soul searching and planning, Paul and Keith decided to take the plunge and added Keith's wife Debbie as the business manager.

 On 1/1/2000 CFO became an official organization.
 This opened the door for